 It may be hard to predict how fast a cancer tumor can grow and spread to other parts of the body.
 Fortunately, some newer tests can be used along with PSA tests to determine the speed of growth and spread of prostate cancer.
 The tests are:

 Decipher is another test that is used to determine the risk of cancer relapse after surgery.
 Oncologists are looking for optimal ways to make use of these advanced tests.

 While these tests don’t replace the confirmation of a biopsy and the Gleason score, they allow doctors an avenue to further explore an individual’s risk of developing prostate cancer without an invasive biopsy.

 Visit Cancer Care Centers of Brevard for a Prostate Cancer Treatment Plan

 If you have prostate cancer and would like to discuss prostate-preserving treatment options, request an appointment with our team.
 Our prostate cancer doctors have also created a guide where they answer commonly asked questions about prostate cancer.
-We care for patients at all stages of prostate cancer throughout the Space Coast area, including all of Brevard County, including Melbourne, Palm Bay, Merritt Island, Rockledge, and Sebastian, Florida.
+We care for patients at all stages of prostate cancer throughout the Space Coast area, including all of Brevard County, including Melbourne, Palm Bay, Merritt Island, and Rockledge, Florida.

 Categories: Prostate Cancer